mmshahria/GlassboardTech-API-Reference/Subscriptions/GET Get a subscription by Id.md

 <strong>closeDoc<strong> `string`

+File ID of the compiled documents for a Closed Subscription.

 <strong>createdAt<strong> `date-time`

-Timestamp for the creation of the subscription.
+The date and time stamp when the subscription was Created.

 <strong>updatedAt<strong> `date-time`

-The date and time stamp when the subscirpiton information last modified.
+The date and time stamp when the subscription information was last modified.

 <strong>signature<strong> `string`